Updated May 10th, 2018.

 Trips include the chance to sea kayak and swim amongst the rocks and into breathtaking lagoons.
 From the water’s surface, you can really feel the vastness of the area, peering in caves, listening to sea birds; it’s a wonderful way to experience the beauty of Halong Bay.

-Trips can be booked from any of the travel agents and many guest houses in Hanoi.
-Trip prices range from $35 to up to $200 and you definitely pay for what you get.
-If you can afford it, we suggest you go mid-range, where the boats and food served are a lot better quality.
-Depending on what trip you book and where, will determine what crowd you are with.
+The trip you book and where you book it will determine the crowd you end up with.
 (E.g. The Halong Bay trips booked at popular backpacker hostels tend to turn into ‘Booze Cruises!’)
 Make sure you ask about the activities and itinerary before you depart.
 One tip would be; don’t rush it.
-You need time to savour the environment fully – and an overnight on Cat Ba is well worth it.
+You need time to savour the environment fully – and an overnight on Cat Ba Island is well worth it!

 Do you want to find out about free opportunities to review hostels and experiences, as well as keep up to date with the latest travel news in Southeast Asia & get special offers on trips?
 Thought so!